pablodecm/phd_thesis/src/105_chapter_5.md

 subsampling without replacement $N$ times from the large mixed dataset $M$.
-Each replica dataset is treated in an analogous manner to the original dataset, thus the hemisphere mixing is applied again to create a set of new artificial datasets $R_i$.
+Each replica dataset is treated in an analogous manner to the original dataset, thus the hemisphere mixing procedure is applied again to create a set of new artificial datasets $R_i$.
 The classifier output distribution is obtained for all the new artificial datasets $R_i$ and compared with the reference distribution of the large sample $M$, considering a histogram with 80 bins